RosyMapleMoth/Sonic-SpeedTest/README.md

 ### Installing

-this tool is not inteded for public use, and requres the user install all python libs used by the sonic.py file a list is TBD. reach out to me directly if you would like help setting up a functional version
+this tool is not inteded for public use, and requres the user install all python libs used by the sonic.py file a list is TBD. reach out to me directly if you would like help setting up a functional version.

+installing this on a computer you do not have admin on requires building it yourself.

 ## License